dhern002/ECE140A-DOJO/DOJO_6-10/Wordle.md

 ### Objectives:
 - Develop the frontend using JavaScript, CSS, and HTML.
-- Implement a responsive user interface for the game.
+- Go through Sessions, Cookies, and JWT for user authentication.
+- Talk about authentication libraries.

+## Week 8: Real-time Gameplay with WebSockets

+### Objectives:
-- Integrate the frontend with the FastAPI backend using AJAX for data fetching and submission.
+- Develop the frontend using JavaScript, CSS, and HTML.

 ### Tasks:
 1. Design and implement the game interface, including the keyboard and guess grid.